Skip to Main Content

 Where the Walloon Countryside Comes to the Table

 Walloon Brabant has never been a region that shouts about its restaurants.
 The area south-east of Brussels, skirting the lakes at Genval and rolling through the agricultural communes of Rixensart, tends to reward those who look past the capital's dining pull.
-L'Amandier, on Avenue Albert 1er in Rixensart, sits inside that quieter register: a table at the mid-range price tier (€€) where the cooking operates with more ambition than the modest address suggests.
+L'Amandier, on Avenue Albert 1er in Rixensart, is a restaurant serving Modern French Fine Dining at around $80 per person, set inside that quieter register: a table at the mid-range price tier (€€) where the cooking operates with more ambition than the modest address suggests.

 The approach here follows a pattern that has become one of the more coherent frameworks in Belgian provincial cooking: the seasonal vegetable garden as structural principle rather than decorative flourish.
 What arrives on the plate at L'Amandier is determined largely by what the market offers that week, a discipline that Belgian kitchens at this tier often articulate but fewer sustain across a full calendar year.
-The 2025 Michelin Plate — a recognition tied to quality cooking rather than the multi-course ceremony of star-holding addresses — places the restaurant within a peer set that includes a range of solid regional tables across the country.
+The 2025 Michelin Plate, a recognition tied to quality cooking rather than the multi-course ceremony of star-holding addresses, places the restaurant among solid regional tables across the country.

 Two Generations, One Kitchen Language